Written by Emma (Teach Starter)

 Knowing what space you’ll be working with is the best way to ensure you’re ready for the first week.
 You’ll know the furniture you have available, the resources you’ll be able to access, and the technology you’ll need to juggle.
 Connect up to the projector, printer, and internet so you’re not caught out on the first day trying to print that last minute class list!

 Orient yourself with the school grounds.
-Memorize routes to and from your classroom to places such as the assembly hall, admin and library.
+Memorise routes to and from your classroom to places such as the assembly hall, admin and library.
 You’ll thank yourself later when you have 30 students trailing behind you and you can confidently lead them from A to B!

 Do: Learn the Rules